Purpose & Desired Outcome

 Accreditation & Credits

-Legacy Health is accredited by the Oregon Medical Association to provide continuing medical education for physicians.
+Legacy Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Legacy Health designates this internet point-of-care activity for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.